Henderson-da-rocha-porfirio/CLEAN-CODE/README.md

 ````
 ### The method should not invoke methods on objects that are returned by any of the allowed functions.
 ### In other words, talk to friends, not to strangers
+## 4. Avoid Hybrids
+### This confusion sometimes leads to unfortunate hybrid structures that are half object and half data structure.